 The study aimed to summarize the effect of animal-assisted activities (AAAs) on symptoms and emotions of children with neoplastic disease.
 The included studies evaluated the benefit of the intervention on children's anxiety and quality of life and on parental/caregivers' anxiety.
-The results, statistically non-significant, reveal that a) the intervention is promising for reducing children's anxiety (SMD = -0.07; N = 134) and for improving their quality of life (SMD = -0.11; N = 84).
-The effect size is small; b) the intervention also shows a positive trend for decreasing parental/caregivers' anxiety (SMD = -0.50; N = 154).
-The effect size is moderate.
+The results, statistically non-significant, reveal that (a) the intervention has a small effect on children's anxiety (SMD = -0.07; N = 134) and improvement in their quality of life (SMD = -0.11; N = 84); b) the intervention also has a moderate effect on parental/caregivers' anxiety (SMD = -0.11; N = 84); b) the intervention and has a small effect on parental/caregivers' anxiety (SMD = -0.11; N = 84); b) the intervention also has a moderate effect on parental/caregivers' anxiety (SMD = -0.11; N = -0.

+-0.50; N = 154).
 The level of certainty/quality of evidence is low or very low, so confidence in the effect estimate is limited or very limited: it is likely that the real effect is substantially different.